Bhishma: The Kurukshetra War

 In the great battle at Kurukshetra, Bhishma was the supreme commander of the Kaurava forces for ten days.
-He fought reluctantly on the side of the Kauravas.
+He fought reluctantly on the side of the Kauravas, having vowed to protect the city of Hastinapur from all threats and invasions.

+Before the battle, at the Kauravas army's assembly, Bhishma analysed and classified the warriors of the Kaurava side and famously describe Karna as an Athirathi, a class of warrior inferior to a Maharathi.
+This infuriated Karna and he took a vow that as long as Bhishma is commanding the forces, he will not participate in the war.
+In truth, both sides of the affront were aware of Karna's true lineage, and had to make pretext to prevent Karna from battling his brothers.

 Bhishma was one of the most powerful warriors of his time and in history.
 He acquired his prowess and invincibility from being the son of the sacred Ganga and by being a student of Lord Parashurama.
 Despite being about five generations old, Bhishma was too powerful to be defeated by any warrior alive at that time.
 Every day, he slew at least 10,000 soldiers and about a 1,000 rathas.

 At the beginning of the war, Bhishma vowed not to kill any of the Pandavas, as he loved them, being their grand-uncle.
-Duryodhana often confronted Bhishma alleging that he was not actually fighting for the Kaurava camp as he wouldn't kill any of the Pandavas.
-He also did not allow any of the Kauravas to be killed in the war, as he loved all his grand-nephews and wanted a peace negotiation.
+Duryodhana often confronted Bhishma alleging that he was not actually fighting for the Kaurava camp as he would not kill any of the Pandavas.
+He also tried his best to prevent the death of any of the Kauravas in the war, as he loved all his grand-nephews.